-- 7. Students with absences due to pregnancy-related medical conditions, services or treatment; childbirth; and recovery are eligible for HHB services if they satisfy the eligibility requirement for HHB services.
+- 7. Students with absences due to pregnancy-related medical conditions, services, or treatment; childbirth; and recovery are eligible for HHB services if they satisfy the eligibility requirement for HHB services.
 [The Georgia State Board of Education Rule 160-4-2-.31 Hospital/Homebound (HHB) Services reflects the following Title IX, statement: Pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery shall be treated as any other temporary medical condition/disability.
 If the school does not have a leave policy for students, or in the case of a student who does not otherwise qualify for leave under the policy, the school shall treat pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery as a justification for a leave of absence for so long a period of time as is deemed medically necessary by the student's licensed physician, at the conclusion of which the student shall be reinstated to the status which she held when leave began.
 Regulations implementing Title IX, 34 C.F.R. § 106.40(b) (4).] - 8.
-In order to evaluate the need for Hospital/Homebound instruction, the local school will require the parent, guardian, emancipated minor, or student 18 years of age or older to sign the HIPAA form.
-The exchange of information is essential in determining initial eligibility and continued eligibility of the student receiving services. - Students approved for intermittent HHB services must be absent for three consecutive school days within one week before HHB services will be initiated, unless otherwise noted.
+To evaluate the need for Hospital/Homebound instruction, the local school will require the parent, guardian, emancipated minor, or student 18 years of age or older to sign the HIPAA form.
+The exchange of information is essential in determining initial eligibility and continued eligibility of the student receiving services.
+If a parent/guardian refuses to a signed HIPAA form, Hospital Homebound services will not be approved. - 9.
+Students approved for intermittent HHB services must be absent for three consecutive school days within one week on three separate occasions, before HHB services will be initiated, unless otherwise noted. - 10.
+Student's HHB eligibility does not extend beyond the last day of school.
+Parents must reapply for HHB services at the beginning of each school year.
+No exceptions!